Vynex-YT/Space-Explorer/README.md

 # Space-Explorer
-Avoid Getting Hit THis is a game file
+Avoid Getting Hit THis is a game file Supports Google Chrome